Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 [here](https://github.com/cilynx/rtl88x2bu).
 It was installed using the deploy.sh script localed in the repository.

 The second wifi adapter is a D-Link wifi adapter and its drivers are already installed.
-PLEASE NOTE: To use the D-Link wifi adapter you should open windows first from the boot menu of the lab pc and then restart from windows directly to ubuntu.
+PLEASE NOTE: To use the D-Link wifi adapter you should open windows OS first from the boot menu of the lab pc and then restart from windows directly to ubuntu.

 # 3. Wheeltec Robot Info